ChapelR/ggz/API.md

 #### `Scene.cleanup()`

 This method should be run after any scene is completed.
 It cleans up the scene's data and `null`s everything out.
+Called automatically when a scene ends.

 #### `Scene.activateComicMode()`